In today’s hyper-connected world, the idea of going off the grid, even momentarily, can seem almost alien.

 In this case, the person dialing your number may receive no message at all or a message similar to “The person you are trying to reach is switched off at the moment.” in response.

-Airplane mode is sometimes referred to as in-flight mode in some mobile phone instructions.
-Simply put, airplane mode prevents your mobile phone from connecting to any signals that are traveling in the air.
+Airplane mode, sometimes referred to as in-flight mode in some mobile phone instructions, essentially airplane mode disables your mobile phone’s ability to connect to any signals that are traveling in the air.

 This includes Bluetooth signals, cell tower transmissions (cellular data), and wireless or Wi-Fi connectivity.